ahnpj/soc-analyst-portfolio/labs/network-analysis/wireshark/Lab01-wireshark-packet-analysis-and-filtering/Lab01-wireshark-packet-analysis-and-filtering.md

 - Warn (Yellow) for warnings
 - Error (Red) for serious problems like malformed packets.

-I also learned that Wireshark groups these detections under categories such as Checksum, Comment, Deprecated, Malformed, Protocol, and Sequence.
+I also learned that Wireshark groups these detections under categories such as **Checksum**, **Comment**, **Deprecated**, **Malformed**, **Protocol**, and **Sequence**.
 This helps analysts quickly identify specific types of issues.

-The expert info can be viewed through the Analyze → Expert Information menu or in the lower-left status bar, where a summary window lists the packet number, protocol group, and total occurrences.
+The expert info can be viewed through the **[Analyze → Expert Information]** menu or in the lower-left status bar, where a summary window lists the packet number, protocol group, and total occurrences.
 This feature is especially helpful for spotting irregular behavior and prioritizing which packets need deeper investigation.

 <p align="left">
   <img src="images/wireshark-packet-analysis-and-filtering-26.png?raw=true&v=2"